In shocker post, Jeff Bezos releases email extortion attempt

 2. A public, mutually-agreed upon acknowledgment from the Bezos Parties, released through a mutually-agreeable news outlet, affirming that they have no knowledge or basis for suggesting that AM’s coverage was politically motivated or influenced by political forces, and an agreement that they will cease referring to such a possibility.

-Bezos says doing that would constitute lying, which suggests the Post investigation has found something good.
+Bezos says doing that would constitute lying, which suggests that Bezos’s investigation has found something concrete.

-So instead of quietly capitulating to avoid embarrassment, Bezos wrote his first ever Medium post, making public the tabloid’s threats and demands.
+So instead of quietly capitulating to avoid embarrassment, Bezos wrote his first-ever Medium post, making public the tabloid’s threats and demands.

 “These communications cement AMI’s long-earned reputation for weaponizing journalistic privileges, hiding behind important protections, and ignoring the tenets and purpose of true journalism.
 Of course I don’t want personal photos published, but I also won’t participate in their well-known practice of blackmail, political favors, political attacks, and corruption.
 I prefer to stand up, roll this log over, and see what crawls out.”

-Bezos includes the emails AMI in his Medium post.
+Bezos includes the emails from AMI in his Medium post.
 And it’s juicy stuff.
 You can read the whole thing here.